Coffee Caramel Cookies

 - 1 teaspoon vanilla extract

-- 6 ounces all purpose flour measure with a kitchen scale
+- 1 ¼ cups (6 ounces) all-purpose flour measure with a kitchen scale if using ounces

 - ½ teaspoon sea salt